William D. Washburn: Biography

+Political career

 Washburn served in the Minnesota House of Representatives in 1871.
+In 1873, he ran for the Republican nomination for Governor of Minnesota.
+Despite leading initially, he would be defeated with three votes in the primary by Cushman Kellogg Davis.
 He was elected to the United States House of Representatives in 1878 and served from March 4, 1879, to March 3, 1885.
 He was elected to the Senate in 1888 and served from March 4, 1889, to March 3, 1895.

+Personal life

 Washburn was a founder of the First Universalist Church of Minneapolis in 1859.
 A major benefactor, he served as a trustee and President for much of his remaining life.
 He died in Minneapolis on July 29, 1912.
 He was buried in Lakewood Cemetery.
 His grandson C. Langhorne Washburn was to be active in the Republican Party from the 1950s through the 1970s.

 William Washburn's son, Cadwallader Lincoln Washburn, was born in 1866.
 Cad became deaf as a child.
 His talent as an artist was noticed at an early age.
 Cad eventually became a noted artist and news correspondent who pioneered many new painting techniques in the west.
 The arts center at his alma mater, Gallaudet University, is named for Cad Washburn.
 Another son William Drew Washburn Jr. also served in the Minnesota House of Representatives.